getcouped/validate-steuernummer/README.md

 const err1 = validateSteuernummer('9/198/0/815/0815/2');
 // err1 is `undefined`, because this is a valid Steuernummer from Bavaria

-const err2 = validateSteuernummer('24 75 0 815 0815 4');
+const err2 = validateSteuernummer('24 75 815 08154');
-// err2 is `Die Prüfziffer der Steuernummer stimmt nicht`, because 4 is not a
+// err2 is `Die Prüfziffer der Steuernummer stimmt nicht`, because 4 is not the
 // valid Prüfziffer for this Steuernummer from Bremen

 // Optionally provide the Bundesland that issued the Steuernummer: